Ramalingeswar1/Java-Project/README.md

 **Online Examination System**

-This project is an Online Examination System developed using Java, Servlets, JSP, and MySQL.
+This project is an Online Examination System developed using Java, Servlets, JSP, CSS and MySQL.
 It allows administrators to manage exams, questions, and students, and students to take exams online.

 **Features**
 ---------